Skilled Survival’s Step-by-Step Guide On How To A Make Hardtack

 These sailors endured long voyages that took months without a harbor.

-These trips required food stores that could last.
+These trips required food stores that last.

 Remember: